 - Music in Birmingham caters for all tastes, with a variety of music venues such as the the NEC, the Barclaycard Arena (formerly the NIA) and O2 Academy showcasing acts from around the world.
 The Glee Club provides a venue for laughter alongside the city’s other comedy club, Highlight.
 For film buffs, in addition to a wide variety of state of the art cinemas, Birmingham also has the country’s oldest working cinema, The Electric, which opened in 1909.

 - With a student population of 65,000+, Birmingham has a large number of pubs, nightclubs, bars and restaurants making it one of the best places in the UK to be a student.

 - Birmingham has great sporting facilities.
-Aston Villa and Birmingham City are the two flagship football teams of the city, with West Bromwich Albion and Wolverhampton Wanderers also nearby.
+Aston Villa and Birmingham City are the 2 flagship football teams of the city, with West Bromwich Albion and Wolverhampton Wanderers also nearby.
 Edgbaston Cricket Ground hosts cricket matches from around the globe.
 The National Indoor Arena also brings international athletics to Birmingham, as well as hosting tennis and a range of other sporting events throughout the year.
 The Belfry Golf Course, one of the world’s most famous golf destinations, is located in the Sutton Coldfield area of the city.

 Click here to plan your route to our Birmingham branch campus

 Courses available at the Birmingham campus:

 Blog highlights from the Birmingham campus: